1 / 18

 Explicit and Recursive Expressions | Lesson 2 of 2

 Given one form, write the other.
-Then verify with 3 terms.
+Verify with 3 terms.

 Grade 9 Functions | HSF.BF.A.1.a